 To the historically minded visitor Wiltshire is not so much a county but a treasure trove.
 One of England's largest counties, it's been inhabited for thousands of years.
+Its chalk downlands are home to world-famous prehistoric monuments like Stonehenge or the huge Stone Age city of Avebury.

 But the county has more to offer than stone circles.
 One of England's most beautiful cathedrals can be found in Salisbury, along with the ruins of William the Conqueror's great castle, Old Sarum.